 When a user joins the system, it contacts the ACM and performs the authentication/authorization process, at the end of which she might be cleared to an authorization level.
-Let us assume that the granted level is $al_g$ .
-She is then given $\mathcal{V}(al_g)$ , computed with the value of $c_1$ and $c_2$ currently in use.
-She is also given the value $c_2$ .
+Let us assume that the granted level is al_g .
+She is then given $\mathcal{V}(al_g)$, computed with the value of c_1 and c_2 currently in use.
+She is also given the value c_2 .

-Upon receiving sensor data as in 1, a user first checks if the received $c_2$ is equal to the held one.
-If so, she then checks if $al_x$ is equal to, or a child authorization level of, the granted level $al_g$ $(al_g \leq al_x)$ .
+Upon receiving sensor data as in 1, a user first checks if the received c_2 is equal to the held one.
+If so, she then checks if al_x is equal to, or a child authorization level of, the granted level al_g ($al_g \leq al_x$).
 If so, then she uses the key derivation procedure to compute the key and decrypt the value.
-If $c_2$ is different, she contacts again the ACM to refresh its grant.
-Finally, if $al_g \not\leq al_x$ , she simply does not have sufficient privileges to access data belonging to that class.
+If c_2 is different, she contacts again the ACM to refresh its grant.
+Finally, if $al_g \leq al_x$, she simply does not have sufficient privileges to access data belonging to that class.

-If the ACM needs to revoke the access rights of a user, it broadcasts - through an authenticated and reliable channel - a command to force each sensor to increment $c_2$ and update $V_0$ accordingly.
-Keys are therefore re-computed from the new value of $V_0$ : this results in an immediate access rights revocation for all users.
-Users are therefore forced to re-contact the ACM to get the new access right values $\mathcal{V}(al_i)$ .
+If the ACM needs to revoke the access rights of a user, it broadcasts - through an authenticated and reliable channel - a command to force each sensor to increment c_2 and update V_0 accordingly.
+Keys are therefore re-computed from the new value of V_0 : this results in an immediate access rights revocation for all users.
+Users are therefore forced to re-contact the ACM to get the new access right values $\mathcal{V}(al_i)$.
 Naturally, a user whose grants are to be revoked will not succeed in this operation, thus effectively having its access rights revoked.
-Thanks to this feature, the proposed scheme can handle situations in which a sudden escalation of access rights is required.
-A user can be granted access to a very high authorization level (even the root of the tree if needed), only to be revoked the exceptional permissions later on when this is not required anymore, so that the original privileges can be easily reinstated.

-Our scheme also handles the case of compromised sensor nodes.
-We assume that a compromised node is eventually detected: different detection strategies exist in literature [14, 15].
-If a node is compromised, the ACM increments $c_1$ and $c_2$ , and transfers to all non-compromised sensors, on a secure channel, the updated value $S' = h(S, c_1)$ : this step can be performed through a secure broadcast scheme.
-Object of the broadcast will only be non-compromised nodes: the compromised nodes that are detected, are pruned from the communication infrastructure and do not receive the new value.
-The ACM also sends the command to force each sensor to increment $c_2$ .
-Sensors then update $V_0$ using the new value of S' freshly received from the ACM, and the incremented $c_2$ .
-Thus, the compromised sensor(s) holds an outdated $V_0$ , whose exposure to an attacker is not a concern.
-We point out that - from a user's perspective - this process is undistinguishable from a normal revocation: users just witness an incremented value of $c_2$ and are therefore forced to re-contact the ACM to get new access right values.
+If a node is compromised, the ACM increments c_1 and c_2 , and broadcasts to all non-compromised sensors, on a secure channel, the updated value $S' = h(S, c_1)$ along with the command to force each sensor to increment c_2 .
+Sensors update V_0 using the new value of S' freshly received from the ACM, and the incremented c_2 .
+Thus, the compromised sensor(s) holds an outdated V_0 , whose exposure to an attacker is not a concern.
+We point out that - from a user's perspective - this process is undistinguishable from a normal revocation: users just witness an incremented value of c_2 and are therefore forced to re-contact the ACM to get new access right values.